Code-Institute-Submissions/find-a-match/README.md

 #### Card images

-- Cards used for this project is poker playing cards however not a full deck      because game not use that much cards.
+- Cards used for this project are poker playing cards however not a full deck because the game does not use that much cards.

 #### Audio files

-- Audio files is matched with cards and use poker audio themes for      click buttons, match cards and miss cards.
+- Audio files are matched with whole poker themes and are using poker audio themes for click buttons, match cards and miss cards.

-- Background music for game is taken from [Soundimage.org](https://soundimage.org/puzzle-music/).
+- Background music for  the game is taken from [Soundimage.org](https://soundimage.org/puzzle-music/).

 #### Layout

 This is a multi-page layout, but designed with simplicity in mind.
 - The home page displays the menu with three options.
-    - New game - which on press transfer user to difficulty menu.
+    - New game - which on press transfers the user to difficulty menu.
-    - Instructions - which on press show player game rules and instruction of game.
+    - Instructions - which on press shows the player the game rules and instructions of the game.
     - Settings - which transfer player to settings menu where he can choose from three background option.

 #### Wireframes